-Multi-Pitch Rock Climbing in
+Multi-Pitch Rock Climbing

-Multi Pitch Rock Climbing in San Diego
+Multi Pitch Rock CLimbing

 Participants learn about the basic principles of multi-pitch climbing and equipment (or enjoy the benefits of a professional guide):